-The CO Quality Improvement and Audit Committee is chaired by Dr Matt Williams.
+The Clinical Oncology Quality Improvement and Audit Committee (COQIAC) is chaired by Dr Matt Williams.
 Membership of the Committee comprises the College Officers (the President, the Vice-President CO, the Medical Director, Professional Practice and the Medical Director, Education and Training) ex-officio, up to six appointed members and up to five co-opted members.

 Members are responsible for implementing an annual programme of audit work; to advise on and organise education on audit; to be aware of clinical standards and national audit policies; to act as a reference centre for Fellows and members on matters of audit; and to ensure Audit Library templates are up to date and reflect current practice.

-If you have any queries regarding the CO Quality Improvement and Audit Committee please write to the Committee Chair, Dr Matt Williams, via the Projects Co-ordinator, Audit and Surveys at The Royal College of Radiologists.
+If you have any queries regarding the Committee please write to the Committee Chair, Dr Matt Williams, via the Projects Co-ordinator, Audit and Surveys at The Royal College of Radiologists.

 - Dr M Williams

-- Dr N Thorpe (Medical Director Professional Practice, Clinical Oncology)
+- Dr N Thorp (Medical Director Professional Practice, Clinical Oncology)